iamnotnato/alx-low_level_programming/0x00-hello_world/README.md

 * **4. Hello, puts**
   * File : [4-puts.c](./4-puts.c)
     * Required : A C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+    * Expected Results :
+      * Use the function puts.
-    * Expected Results : You are not allowed to use printf
+      * You are not allowed to use printf.
+      * Your program should end with the value 0.
 <br><br>

 * **5. Hello, printf**
   * File : [5-printf.c](./5-printf.c)
     * Required : a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+    * Expected Results :
+      * Use the function printf.
-    * Expected Results : You are not allowed to use the function puts
+      * You are not allowed to use the function puts.
+      * Your program should return 0.
+      * Your program should compile without warning when using the -Wall gcc option.
 <br><br>

 * **6. Size is not grandeur, and territory does not make a nation**